Man who shot Lady Gaga’s dog walker gets 21-year prison sentence

 Fischer later called the violence a “very close call with death” in social media posts.

-The dogs, named Koji and Gustav, were returned several days later by Jennifer McBride, who was also charged in the crime.
+The dogs, named Koji and Gustav, were returned several days later by Jennifer McBride, who was also charged with the crime.

 The pop star had offered a $500,000 reward — “no questions asked” — to be reunited with the dogs at the time.